-Above, a specimen of Akzidenz-Grotesk’s regular weight, in its 4pt on a 6pt body.
+Above, I have reproduced a specimen of Akzidenz-Grotesk’s regular weight showing its 4pt size on a 6pt body.
 That is taken from a scan of page 58 from the undated H. Berthold AG Hauptprobe Nr.
-470, which was probably printed at some point during the 1960s.
+470, probably printed at some point during the 1960s.
 I’ve highlighted the last four digits of its product number: 0760.
 This post is about that number and the rest of the product numbers in the Azidenz-Grotesk family.

 Which side of the 1908-divide the individual sheets inside the catalogs were printed during is clear when you read the exact wording of the foundry’s name, as it was printed on each page’s footer.
 After Berthold acquired the Theinhardt foundry, they legally reorganized it as a wholly-owned limited liability company.
 That new company had the name Ferd.
 Theinhardt Schriftgießerei G.m.b.H., Berlin and pages that would have been printed after the acquisition have this printed on their footers.
 Pre-acquisition pages’ footers read just Ferd.
 Theinhardt, Schriftgießerei, Berlin.